boaks/zephyr-coaps-client/docu/POWERCONSUMPTION.md

 There are also other phases, which are not considered here:
 - initial network registration (easily up to 3 minutes)
+- HPPLMN searches when switching to idle (easily up to 1 minute)
 - wakeup with cell change
 - wakeup changing from LTE-M to NB-IoT and visa versa

-All these are taking randomly amount of time and may occur also unintended.
+All these are taking more or less randomly amount of time and may occur also unintended.
 So they hard to take into consideration.
 I guess, they unfortunately half the runtime in too many cases.

+In my experience especially HPPLMN searches may turn out to use quite a lot of energy.
+The interval of these HPPLMN searches is stored on the SIM card.
+Especially using global SIMs (IMSI starting with a 9) causes since nRF9106 mfw 1.3.2 an increased number of HPPLMN searches, though the current country code is not longer considered.
+Using a global SIM with an interval of 2h causes a device, which exchanges every hour a message to increase the power consumption by 10 times.

 The measurements differs from test to test.
 The charts shows just one example test run.